codebyalisher/DataScienceCourseMaterial/README.md

    - **[Course for Absolute beginers Website](https://jovian.com/learn/data-analysis-with-python-zero-to-pandas), [YouTube Channel](https://www.youtube.com/@jovianhq/playlists)**
    - **[Overview of Data Science](https://www.linkedin.com/pulse/data-science-methodology-step-by-step-guide-uzair-azmat-5tekf/?trackingId=DOxr4vPTsiNgGbFTdDijoQ%3D%3D)**
    - **[General Concepts](https://www.linkedin.com/pulse/complete-data-analysis-guide-python-uzair-azmat-uavvf/?trackingId=QNtfgWzo5XW04hwg3EPwUQ%3D%3D)**

+## End-to-End Machine Learning Development Life Cycle (MLDLC)

+**1. Frame the Problem (Understand the Business Need)**

+   **Define Objectives:** Clearly articulate the business problem you're trying to solve and the goals of the ML project.
+What are the desired outcomes?
+What metrics will define success? <br>
+   **Identify Stakeholders:** Understand who will be using or affected by the ML system and their requirements.<br>
+   **Formulate the ML Problem:** Translate the business problem into a specific machine learning task (e.g., classification, regression, anomaly detection).<br>
+   **Determine Success Metrics:** Define the quantitative metrics that will be used to evaluate the performance of the ML model and the overall success of the project.<br>
+   **Consider Constraints:** Identify any limitations such as budget, time, data availability, performance requirements, interpretability needs, and legal or ethical considerations.

+**2. Gathering Data**

+   **Identify Data Sources:** Determine where the necessary data resides (databases, APIs, files, external sources, etc.).<br>
+   **Collect Data:** Acquire the data from the identified sources.
+This might involve scraping, downloading, accessing databases, or setting up data pipelines.<br>
+   **Understand the Data:** Explore the data's structure, format, size, and potential biases.
+Document data sources and collection methods.<br>
+   **Data Governance:** Consider data privacy, security, and compliance requirements.

+**3. Data Preprocessing**

+   **Data Cleaning:** Handle missing values (imputation or removal), identify and treat outliers, correct inconsistencies, and remove duplicates.<br>
+   **Data Transformation:** Convert data into a suitable format for ML algorithms.
+This can include scaling numerical features, encoding categorical variables, handling dates and times, and creating new features from existing ones.<br>
+   **Data Splitting:** Divide the dataset into training, validation, and testing sets to train the model, tune hyperparameters, and evaluate its final performance on unseen data.<br>
+   **Data Augmentation (Optional):** For tasks like image or text classification, generate synthetic data to increase the size and diversity of the training set.

+**4. Exploratory Data Analysis (EDA)**

+   **Visualize Data:** Use charts, graphs, and other visual techniques to understand the data's characteristics, identify patterns, relationships between variables, and potential issues.<br>
+   **Statistical Analysis:** Calculate descriptive statistics (mean, median, standard deviation, etc.) and perform statistical tests to gain insights into the data.<br>
+   **Identify Potential Features:** Explore which features might be most relevant for the ML task.<br>
+   **Uncover Data Quality Issues:** Identify any remaining problems with the data that need to be addressed.

+**5. Feature Engineering and Selection**

+   **Feature Engineering:** Create new features from existing ones that might improve model performance based on domain knowledge and insights from EDA.
+This can involve combining features, creating polynomial features, or transforming features in other ways.<br>
+   **Feature Scaling:** Apply scaling techniques (e.g., standardization, normalization) to ensure features have comparable ranges.<br>
+   **Feature Selection:** Identify and select the most relevant features for the model, reducing dimensionality and potentially improving performance and interpretability.
+    Techniques include statistical methods, model-based selection, and dimensionality reduction techniques like PCA.

+**6. Model Training, Evaluation, and Tuning**

+   **Select Model(s):** Choose appropriate ML algorithms based on the problem type, data characteristics, and performance requirements.<br>
+   **Train Model(s):** Train the selected model(s) using the training data.<br>
+   **Evaluate Model(s):** Assess the performance of the trained model(s) on the validation set using the chosen success metrics.<br>
+   **Hyperparameter Tuning:** Optimize the model's hyperparameters using techniques like grid search, random search, or Bayesian optimization to achieve the best performance on the validation set.<br>
+   **Model Selection:** Choose the best-performing model based on the evaluation results on the validation set.

+**7. Model Deployment**

+   **Choose Deployment Strategy:** Decide how the model will be integrated into the existing system or made accessible (e.g., API, embedded system, batch processing).<br>
+   **Build Deployment Infrastructure:** Set up the necessary hardware, software, and infrastructure to host and run the model.<br>
+   **Deploy the Model:** Implement the chosen deployment strategy and make the model available for use.<br>
+   **Monitoring and Logging:** Implement systems to track the model's performance, identify issues, and log predictions and relevant data.

+**8. Testing (Model Validation and Acceptance)**

+   **Evaluate on Test Set:** Evaluate the final selected model on the held-out test set to get an unbiased estimate of its performance on unseen data.<br>
+   **User Acceptance Testing (UAT):** Involve end-users to test the deployed system and ensure it meets their needs and expectations.<br>
+   **Performance Testing:** Evaluate the system's speed, scalability, and stability under realistic load conditions.

+**9. Optimize (Maintenance and Improvement)**

+   **Monitor Performance:** Continuously track the model's performance in the production environment.<br>
+   **Retrain Model:** Periodically retrain the model with new data to maintain its accuracy and adapt to changing patterns.<br>
+   **Model Updates:** Update the model if performance degrades significantly or if better models become available.<br>
+   **Iterate and Improve:** Continuously look for ways to improve the model, the data pipeline, and the overall ML system based on monitoring, feedback, and new insights.

+This detailed breakdown provides a more comprehensive understanding of the steps involved in an end-to-end machine learning development life cycle.
+Remember that this is an iterative process, and you might need to revisit earlier steps as you progress through the cycle.

 ## 1. Feature Engineering (Takes 30% of Project Time)
    **a) EDA**
      - i)   Analyze how many numerical features are present using histogram, pdf with seaborn, matplotlib.